blaiprat/jquery.cssQueue/README.md

 		{	addClassName: "closed" }, 		// this is added without any transition {	addClassName: "transition" }, 	// we add transition after this point {
-			delay: 500						// the plugin will wait 500ms before executing
+			delay: 500						// the plugin will wait 500ms before executing this step
-											//  this step
 			removeClassName: "closed",		// removing CSS
 			addClassName: "open",			// adding this CSS, using tranistion
-			transition: true				// this will tell the plugin to wait to finish
+			waitForTransition: true			// this will tell the plugin to wait to finish the transition
-											// the transition before continuing to
-											// next Array element
+											//  before continuing to next Array element },
-		},
 		{	removeClassName: "transition" } // removing transition
 	]